MLHale/nebraska-gencyber/teachers/firewall/README.md

 - [ ] Network layer and above

 Discussion:
 The headers on ethernet frames at the Data link layer and below are not useful for routing across networks.
-Firewalls rules are authored using routing information starting at the Network (also called the IP layer in the TCP/IP implemenation) layer and above, all the way to the application layer.
+Packet filtering Firewalls rules are authored using routing information starting at the Network (also called the IP layer in the TCP/IP implemenation) layer and above, all the way to the application layer.
 As a result IP layer firewalls are the simplest and most widely used.

 [Top](#table-of-contents)

 ### Firewall as a Collection of Valves

-A Firewall can be understood as a collection of valves
+A packet filtering Firewall can be understood as a collection of valves

 * Each valve/port corresponds to single service at the application level (e.g. http, ssh, https, smtp)
 * Each valve can